 If a third party has provided your information to us for marketing purposes, we will use and store your personal information as a data controller to communicate with you about Motus Services and affiliated third party services, via methods such as e-mail notifications, including sending you marketing communications for business development purposes.

 If Motus collects User information on behalf of a Motus Client, it may share any of that User information with that Motus Client.
 For example, if Jane Doe uses the Motus app to track her car’s mileage for her employer, ABC Company, Motus may share any information that the Motus app collects about Jane Doe with ABC Company.

 Additionally, under the following circumstances, Motus may provide third parties with the information that it has collected from a User, provided that the sharing is conducted for one of the following purposes:

 - To obtain services from Motus third-party service providers and affiliates.
-Examples of such third-party services include technical support, analytics, insurance quotes, insurance processing services, fuel prices, and motor vehicle record information.
+Examples of such third-party service providers include:

 - To comply with legal requirements and respond to lawful court orders and other valid legal process;